-Campus Recreation is a section of Athletics and Recreation that has the major responsibility of facilitating healthy lifestyles for the University Community through a wide variety of recreational activity programs.
+Campus Recreation, part of Athletics and Recreation, encourages healthy lifestyles for the University community through various recreational activity programs.

-All full-time and part-time students, Faculty members, non-academic staff members, and alumni and their families who possess either an ID card or a Van Vliet Physical Education and Recreation Centre 'user' card are eligible to participate in most Campus Recreation Programs.
+All full-time and part-time students, faculty members, non-academic staff members, and alumni and their families who possess an ID card or a Van Vliet Physical Education and Recreation Centre "user" card are eligible to participate in most Campus Recreation Programs.

-The major goals of this program are: to offer a wide range of activities to as high a proportion as possible of the university community; to provide opportunities for physical exercise in a well organized fashion in an appropriate setting; to provide a friendly enjoyable social atmosphere during and following activity participation.
+The major goals of this program are to offer a wide range of activities to as many members of the University community as possible; provide well-organized physical exercise in an appropriate setting; and provide a friendly, enjoyable social atmosphere during and following activity participation.

-In an effort to attain its goals Campus Recreation is divided into a number of program areas, each with a different focus:
+To attain its goals, Campus Recreation is divided into program areas, each with a different focus:

-The Women's, Men's, and a Co-Rec Intramural Programs offer a wide variety of sport-orientated activities.
-More than (60) different activities are offered to the campus community annually.
-Student, Faculty and staff and their families all participate in these activities.
+Women's, Men's, and Co-Rec Intramural Programs offer various sport-oriented activities.
+More than 60 activities are offered to students, faculty and staff and their families.

-The Non-credit Instruction (NCI) Program offers instruction in dance/ fitness, sports and outdoor pursuits to all members of the university community.
+Non-Credit Instruction (NCI) Program offers instruction in dance/fitness, sports and outdoor pursuits to all members of the University community.
 Over 30 instructional courses are offered per term.

-The Sports Clubs Program is essentially a section of Campus Recreation made up of over 20 different clubs which include such activities as the martial arts, rowing, badminton, and cross-country skiing.
-Many students, Faculty and staff are members of the club.
+Sports Clubs Program comprises over 20 clubs, including martial arts, rowing, badminton, and cross-country skiing.
+Many students, faculty and staff are members of the club.

-The Campus Fitness and Lifestyle (CFLP) Program has as its major focus the providing of fitness classes and lifestyle-improving course to students, Faculty and staff.
+Campus Fitness and Lifestyle Program (CFLP) provides fitness classes and lifestyle-improving course to students, faculty and staff.

-The Special Events Programs are those activities offered at various times throughout the year on an ad hoc basis.
-Examples of these are: Campus Recreation Skate-Giveaway, Old-Time Skating Party, and Family Fun Sunday.
+Special Events Programs are offered at various times throughout the year on an ad hoc basis.
+Examples include Campus Recreation Skate-Giveaway, Old-Time Skating Party, and Family Fun Sunday.

-Casual Recreation opportunities for the 'drop-in' participant are provided regularly in the many facilities of the Van Vliet Centre.
+Casual Recreation opportunities for "drop-in" participants are provided regularly in the many facilities of the Van Vliet Centre.

-Information on any of these Campus Recreation Programs and how to access the facilities may be obtained from the Campus Recreation Office (Room W1-08, Van Vliet Centre) during office hours.
+Information on any of these Campus Recreation Programs and how to access the facilities is available from the Campus Recreation Office (W1-08 Van Vliet Centre) during office hours.